-2.5.3 Installation In Hybrid System With TS-30 For Designated Circuits (Configuration C)
+2.5.3 Installation In Hybrid System For Designated Circuits (Configuration D)

-Install the TS-50 on the line side of the main distribution panel as illustrated in Configuration A. The TS-30 can be installed between inverter (default) and a circuit panel supplied by the larger amp alternating power supply (dominant).
-Connect the inverter to terminals 7 and 8, and connect the 30-amp branch circuit to 5 and 6.
+The TS-30 A can be installed between inverter (default) and a circuit panel supplied by a larger amp alternating power supply (dominant).

+- 1. Connect the inverter to terminals 7 and 8. - 2.
+Connect the 30-amp branch circuit to 5 and 6. - 3.
 Connect the designated circuit panel to the output terminals.

 The inverter will only supply the load in the absence of the 50 amp power supply, in which case, only the load designated to the 30 amp branch circuit is supplied.
 The timer delay bypass switch on the TS-30 should be in the ON position.